ChrisSidebotham/chrissidebotham.github.io/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Creating a blog site
+Being Awesome
 - 🌱 I’m currently learning ...
-Markdown, Python, Ruby
+How to work this thing
 - 👯 I’m looking to collaborate on ...
 Intune and Azure AD Helpers